 According to a study published in the academic journal Molecules, non-alcoholic beer is not fattening and may even help reduce belly fat.
 The study found that non-alcoholic beer was not associated with weight gain or increased body fat percentage.
 In fact, the researchers found that non-alcoholic beer may have a positive effect on metabolism and could potentially reduce visceral fat.

 While non-alcoholic beer may not contribute to weight gain, it is important to note that it still contains calories and carbohydrates.
 The calorie and carbohydrate content of non-alcoholic beer varies depending on the brand and type, but it is generally similar to regular beer.
-Therefore, it is important to consume non-alcoholic beer in moderation and as part of a balanced diet.
+Therefore, it is important to consume non-alcoholic beer in moderation, rather than drinking lots of it every day, and as part of a balanced diet.

 Non-Alcoholic Beer and Weight Gain